 What are the treatments for spinal stenosis?

 If you are diagnosed with spinal stenosis, you and your doctor likely will work together to develop a nonsurgical treatment regimen.
 Treatment options can include improving your posture while walking or standing to help create more space in the spinal region.
 Physical therapy, prescription or over-the-counter pain medication, cortisone injections, gentle stretching, low-impact exercise and heat therapy may also be helpful to alleviate your condition.
 It’s always important to consult your doctor before starting any new form of treatment.

 However, not all patients will find relief through these conservative therapies.
 If your pain from spinal stenosis worsens or becomes chronic after several weeks or months, spinal surgery may be prescribed.
 If this is the case, contact Laser Spine Institute to learn about our minimally invasive spine surgery.
-Our minimally invasive decompression, and in severe cases, stabilization procedures, are performed on an outpatient basis and are a safer and effective^ alternative to traditional open spine surgery.
-Contact us today to learn more and for a review of your MRI report or CT scan.
+Our minimally invasive decompression, and in severe cases, stabilization procedures, are performed on an outpatient basis and are a safer and effective alternative to traditional open spine surgery.^